Unisens/pyunisens/README.md

 data = np.random(2, 2560)
 s = SignalEntry(id='eeg.bin', parent=u)
+# parent=u makes sure the signal is added to this Unisens object
 # saving the data to eeg.bin
 s.set_data(data, sampleRate=256, contentClass='EEG')

-u.add_entry(s)

 u.save() # will update the unisens.xml
 ```

-more documentation will follow soon.
+## Documentation
+More documentation can be found at
+[API-OVERVIEW.md](API-OVERVIEW.md) and in the function descriptors

+## Bug reports / feedback
-please report any bugs or improvements via github issues.
+Please report any bugs or improvements via a Github issue.